shankarsrinivasnew/docker-test/README.md

 docker-test

-its ngnix docker images listening on port 80 .
+its ngnix docker image listening on port 80 .

 pushed to shansris dockerhub with tag t2